kubernetes/website/content/en/docs/contribute/participating.md

 ## Roles overview

 - **Anyone** can contribute to Kubernetes documentation.
 To contribute, you must [sign the CLA](/docs/contribute/start#sign-the-cla) and have a GitHub account.
-- **Members** of the Kubernetes organization are contributors who have spent time and effort on some area of the Kubernetes project, usually in the form of opening pull requests.
+- **Members** of the Kubernetes organization are contributors who have spent time and effort on the Kubernetes project, usually by opening pull requests with accepted changes.
 See [Community membership](https://github.com/kubernetes/community/blob/master/community-membership.md) for membership criteria.
 - A SIG Docs **Reviewer** is a member of the Kubernetes organization who has expressed interest in reviewing documentation pull requests, and has been added to the appropriate GitHub group and `OWNERS` files in the GitHub